-- Loss of interest in daily activities
+- Loss of interest in daily activities.

-- Tiredness and lack of energy
+- Tiredness and lack of energy.

-- Low self-esteem, self-criticism or feeling incapable
+- Low self-esteem, self-criticism or feeling you're not capable.

-- Trouble concentrating and trouble making decisions
+- Trouble focusing clearly and trouble making decisions.

-- Avoidance of social activities
+- Avoidance of social activities.

-- Feelings of guilt and worries over the past
+- Feelings of guilt and worries over the past.

-- Poor appetite or overeating
+- Poor appetite or overeating.

-- Sleep problems
+- Sleep problems.